file-get-contents/compose-park/include/README.md

     access to ->  http://localhost:8080

+> [!IMPORTANT]
-**webapp directory using .env file, but it is properly reflected.**
+> webapp directory using .env file, but it is properly reflected.